 Since this burn affects the top layer of skin, the signs and symptoms disappear once the skin cells shed.
-First-degree burns usually heal within three to six days.
-Still, you should see your doctor if the burn affects a large area of skin (more than three inches), and if it’s on your face or a major joint.
+First-degree burns usually heal within 7 to 10 days without scarring.

-First-degree burns are mostly treated with home care.
-Healing time may be quicker if you treat the burn sooner.
-To treat this type, you can:
+First-degree burns are usually treated with home care.
+Healing time may be quicker the sooner you treat the burn.
+Treatments for a first-degree burn include:

-- soak the wound in cool water for five minutes or longer
+- soaking the wound in cool water for five minutes or longer

-- take acetaminophen or ibuprofen for pain relief
+- taking acetaminophen or ibuprofen for pain relief

-- apply aloe vera gel or cream to soothe the skin
+- applying lidocaine (an anesthetic) with aloe vera gel or cream to soothe the skin

-- use an antibiotic ointment and loose gauze to protect the affected area
+- using an antibiotic ointment and loose gauze to protect the affected area

 Make sure you don’t use ice, as this may make the damage worse.
 Never apply cotton balls to a burn because the small fibers can stick to the injury and increase the risk of infection.
 Also, avoid home remedies like butter and eggs as these are not proven to be effective.

-As with first-degree burns, avoid cotton ball wraps and questionable home remedies.
-You can generally treat a mild second-degree burn by:
+As with first-degree burns, avoid cotton balls and questionable home remedies.
+Treatments for a mild second-degree burn generally include:

 - running the skin under cool water for 15 minutes or longer